knope-dev/knope/docs/src/content/docs/reference/default-config.md

 ```

 The names of these packages are from the `name` in their respective `Cargo.toml` files, not the directory name.
+There _must_ be a `Cargo.toml` file in each member directory, or Knope will error.

 ```toml title="member1/Cargo.toml"
 [package]